 To successfully start a palm oil supply and storage business in Nigeria, have at least ₦100k.

-If you want to setup a palm oil extraction mill or even palm tree plantation, you will spend more than selling palm oil directly to customers.
+If you want to set up a palm oil extraction mill or even a palm tree plantation, you will spend more than selling palm oil directly to customers.

 How to Succeed in Palm Oil Business in Nigeria